 Stefan Gruber

-Stefan Gruber is an Associate Professor at Carnegie Mellon Architecture.
-He serves as Track Chair of the Master of Urban Design (MUD) program and holds a courtesy appointment at the School of Design.
-Gruber holds the David Lewis/Heinz Endowments Directorship of Urban Design and Regional Engagement.
-In this role, he directs the Remaking Cities Institute (RCI).
+Stefan Gruber is an Associate Professor at Carnegie Mellon University’s School of Architecture, where he directs the Remaking Cities Institute (RCI) and holds the David Lewis/Heinz Endowments Directorship for Urban Design and Regional Engagement.
+He also serves as Track Chair of the Master of Urban Design (MUD) program and holds a courtesy appointment in the School of Design.

-His work spans architectural design, urbanism and research with a particular focus on spatial justice and the political as articulated through the negotiation of top-down planning and bottom-up transformations of cities.
-His research and curatorial projects explore spaces and practices of commoning contributing to the transition towards a more equitable and regenerative future beyond the paradigms of the market or the state.
+Gruber’s work spans architectural design, urbanism, and critical research with a focus on spatial justice and the political dimensions of the built environment.
+He investigates the dynamic between top-down planning and bottom-up transformations of cities, with particular emphasis on spaces and practices of commoning as pathways toward more equitable and regenerative futures—beyond the paradigms of the market and the state.

 TEACHING

-Gruber previously taught at the Academy of Fine Arts Vienna from 2006 to 2016, where he directed the platform for Geography, Landscape and Cities.
-As the deputy head of the Institute for Art and Architecture from 2007 to 2011, he oversaw the development and implementation of the school’s new B.Arch and M.Arch curricula.
-He has lectured and served as critic at over 40 universities across Europe, the Americas and beyond.
+From 2006 to 2016, Gruber taught at the Academy of Fine Arts Vienna, where he directed the Platform for Geography, Landscape, and Cities and served as deputy head of the Institute for Art and Architecture.
+He was instrumental in developing the school’s B.Arch and M.Arch curricula.
+He has lectured and served as a critic at over 40 universities worldwide.

 DESIGN PRACTICE